amorris28/website/content/authors/admin/_index.md

 - Visitors
 ---

-Andrew Morris earned his PhD from the University of Oregon in 2022 where he worked in the [Bohannan Lab](https://bohannanlab.org).
-He is a community ecologist and bioinformatician who has studied the role of the microbiome in ecosystem functioning.
-His current research focuses on the heritability of the microbiome in humans and animals to understand microbiome-mediated traits.
-He wants to discover how the composition and abundance of microorganisms in an ecosystem influence ecosystem traits.
-He addresses this problem by drawing on statistical tools from quantitative genetics and experimental approaches from evolutionary biology.

-Andrew is currently seeking academic and industry positions in ecology, bioinformatics, and data science.
+Andrew Morris is a postdoc in the Centre for Bioinformatics at the University of Oslo and a member of the Precision Psychiatry group (formerly NORMENT) at the Oslo University Hospital.
+His current work focuses on using health registry data and genotypes to model age of diagnosis in prostate cancer and other heritable cancers.
+This work has applications in precision medicine and has the potential to improve early screening and diagnosis for improved outcomes for heritable diseases.

+Andrew was formerly a postdoc at the University of Oregon where he studied the heritability of the microbiome in plants and animals.
+He was awarded his PhD from the University of Oregon in 2022 where he worked with Brendan Bohannan.
+In his dissertation research, Andrew wanted to understand how variation in the composition of microorganisms in an ecosystem influence variation in ecosystem function.
+He was specifically interested in how land-use change could modify soil greenhouse gas emissions mediated by the microbiome in diverse ecosystems of central Africa and the Brazilian Amazon.

+Andrew has broad expertise in environmental and life sciences.
+He specializes in statistical genetics and multivariate analysis of deep sequencing data, such as microbiome marker gene and metagenomic sequencing.
+He also has a background in biodiversity assessment and community ecology.
+His work draws on tools from quantitative genetics and experimental approaches from evolutionary biology.